Get our Beginner's Guide to Prostate Massage and 15% off your order.

 What Are the Origins of Movember?

 Movember may be a global event, but it got its start as an idea tossed around between two friends in Melbourne, Australia, in 2003.
-At the time, the mustache had faded from popularity as a fashion choice.
+At the time, it was a casual joke between two friends to revive the outdated mustache.

-Travis Garone and Luke Slattery initially thought of growing out their mustaches as a joke but were quickly inspired by how a friend’s mom was fundraising for breast cancer.
-Breast cancer awareness was booming, thanks to some intelligent fundraising campaigns.
+Travis Garone and Luke Slattery initially thought of growing out their mustaches as a joke, but were quickly inspired by how a friend’s mom was fundraising for breast cancer.
+So what was their goal?
+To spark the same awareness for men’s health issues that often go undiscussed.

 What Are the “Rules” of Movember?